All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Can semaglutide cause iron deficiency?

-Semaglutide does not directly cause iron deficiency.
-However, the reduced dietary intake that accompanies treatment can lower your iron consumption.
+Semaglutide doesn't directly cause iron deficiency.
+But the reduced dietary intake that accompanies treatment can lower your iron consumption.
 Women with heavy periods, patients with GI conditions, and those following plant-based diets are most at risk.
 A simple blood test can determine if supplementation is needed.
+For a complete cost breakdown, see our semaglutide pricing comparison.

 What type of iron supplement is best with semaglutide?